Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: Exact eigenstates from commutant algebras

 \subsubsection{Oscillations from a simple but volume-law entangled initial state}

-To probe the dynamical behavior associated with this special tower, we consider the coherently superposed initial state $|\psi_{\rm vol}^{\rm init}\rangle{=}\sum_{n}|\mathbb{V}_{n}\rangle$, formed by summing over all scar states in the tower.
-This state exhibits long-lived fidelity oscillations (see Fig.~\ref{fig: fidelity}) under time evolution with $H_{\rm vol}$, indicating robust nonthermal dynamics.
-Remarkably, $|\psi_{\rm vol}^{\rm init}\rangle$ can be written exactly as a product of maximally entangled dimers between antipodal site pairs:
+To probe the dynamical behavior associated with the special tower of Eq.~\eqref{eq: volume_scar_tower}, we consider the initial state $|\psi_{\rm vol}^{\rm init}\rangle{=}\sum_{n{=}0}^{2L}|\mathbb{V}_{n}\rangle$, formed by summing over all scar states in the tower.
+This state exhibits long-lived fidelity oscillations (see Fig.~\ref{fig: fidelity}) under time evolution with $H_{\rm vol}$ [defined in Eq.~\eqref{eq: Hamiltonian_for_volume_law_tower}], indicating robust nonthermal dynamics.
+Remarkably, $|\psi_{\rm vol}^{\rm init}\rangle$ can be written exactly as a product of maximally entangled dimers between antipodal site pairs [see Fig.~\ref{fig: dimer_state}(a)]:

-This structure is reminiscent of the entangled antipodal pair (EAP) eigenstates discussed in Ref.~\cite{Ivanov2025Volume, Chiba2024Exact, Mohapatra2025Exact}, though here it appears in a distinct context: not as an eigenstate, but as an initial state that supports long-lived oscillations.
+This structure is reminiscent of the entangled antipodal pair (EAP) eigenstates discussed in Refs.~\cite{Chiba2024Exact, Ivanov2025Volume, Mohapatra2025Exact}, though here it appears in a distinct context: not as an eigenstate, but as an initial state that supports long-lived oscillations.
 This distinguishes the tower from previously studied scar families, where the initial states exhibiting oscillations are typically weakly entangled under all bipartitions.
 In contrast, $|\psi_{\rm vol}^{\rm init}\rangle$ is highly entangled with $\mathcal{S}_{A_{s}}{=}L\ln(3)$ under the standard bipartition, but separable for the fine-tuned antipodal bipartition, where it becomes a simple product state.
 This also directly explains the differences observed in the EE scaling of the constituent scar states $|\mathbb{V}_{n}\rangle$ under different bipartitions, which can be viewed as projections of $|\psi_{\rm vol}^{\rm init}\rangle$ onto fixed magnetization sectors.